Ski the Pyrenees

 Olly and Lisa from the EA team were fortunate to visit the Val d’Aran in the Spanish Pyrenees, for a pre-season sample of a little Iberian heliskiing (and a lot of Jamón Ibérico).

-The snow wasn’t great for our visit, but in fairness, the 11th December is early for almost any northern hemisphere ski area to be snowsure.
-In spite of some pretty dry mountains, we managed to find some nice turns, both heliskiing and in the resort of Baqueira-Beret, and had a fantastic time thanks to the breadth of offering and the proactive way the local team works to create a memorable trip, whatever the conditions.
+The snow wasn’t great for the visit, but in fairness, the 11th December is early for almost any northern hemisphere ski area to be snowsure.
+In spite of some pretty dry mountains, they managed to find some nice turns, both heliskiing and in the resort of Baqueira-Beret, and had a fantastic time thanks to the breadth of offering and the proactive way the local team works to create a memorable trip, whatever the conditions.

 skier in Spanish Pyrenees